Climate change & health

 Adapting to unavoidable risks from climate change while reducing our impact through facility design and operations.

-In British Columbia and around the world, average temperatures are increasing, variable and extreme weather is becoming more frequent, and sea levels are rising.
+In British Columbia and worldwide, average temperatures are increasing, variable extreme weather is becoming more frequent, and sea levels are rising.

 Mitigation: reducing our greenhouse gas emissions